For immediate release:

 If you’re interested in writing a review of the book and would like to request a promotional copy, please send an email to: firstname.lastname@example.org

-If you work for on radio program or podcast and would like to discuss Going 15 Rounds With Jerry Izenberg on your program for 5 or 55 minutes or another amount of time, please contact the author.
+If you work for a radio program and/or podcast and would like to discuss Going 15 Rounds With Jerry Izenberg on your program for 5 or 55 minutes or another amount of time, please contact the author.

 The author is also available for interviews with newspapers, wire services, magazines, websites and TV stations.